kepleratoz/Space_Game/Introduction.md

 - Different weapons and attack patterns for each ship
 - Enemies drop gems when destroyed
 - Health packs spawn randomly for healing
+- Damage immunity mechanics:
+  - Ram/collision damage grants 0.33 seconds of immunity to all damage
+  - Laser damage is not blocked by immunity frames unless the enemy is currently invulnerable from a ram
+  - Multiple lasers can hit simultaneously if the enemy isn't invulnerable
+  - Piercing lasers can only hit each enemy once

 ### Wave System
 - Enemies spawn in waves